This is my portfolio page for games and other larger projects I’ve worked on.

 I was playing around with shaders and learning a bunch about render targets and such.
 In the end, I got a pretty neat real-time light shading system working that supports colors, blending, sizes, and most importantly shadows/collisions.
 It’s a little slow for my linking, due to complexity and precision of using this particular method.

-I have a few other games that do not deserve as bright of a spotlight, nevertheless have their own page.
+I have a bunch other unfinished games and projects that do not deserve a full spotlight; nevertheless they have their own secret page.